Coyotes vs. Avalanche Player Props Betting Odds

-Clayton Keller and Nathan MacKinnon are among the players with prop bets on the table when the Arizona Coyotes and the Colorado Avalanche play at Ball Arena on Saturday (beginning at 9:00 PM ET).
+Player prop bet odds for Nathan MacKinnon, Clayton Keller and others are available when the Colorado Avalanche visit the Arizona Coyotes at Mullett Arena on Wednesday at 9:00 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!